wiederm/pkasolver-data/README.md

 -r: flag for retraining model at path given by --model

 --takes training set as pkl file and trains new model or retrains existing one.

+## License

+This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.

+### Copyright

+Copyright (c) 2021, Fritz Mayr, Oliver Wieder, Marcus Wieder, Thierry Langer